marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 +++

 ## Introduction: What are workflow managers?
-- The key to any complex data analysis project (or any big project really) is breaking it into smaller pieces
+- The key to any complex data analysis task (or any big project really) is breaking it into smaller pieces
-- Nowadays cleaning and analyzing a complex data set typically involves chaining together a heterogeneous mix of existing command-line tools and custom scripts written in Python or R
+- Nowadays cleaning and analyzing a data set typically involves chaining together a heterogeneous mix of existing command-line tools and custom scripts written in Python or R
 - It's manageable to do this manually for small projects, but once there are more than a handful of scripts, it becomes more difficult
-- Since the dependencies between different steps form a [directed acyclic graph](https://marcsingleton.github.io/posts/project-structure-in-data-science/#data-analysis-is-a-dag), keeping the outputs of an analysis up-to-date requires maintaining a mental model of an entire network
+- Since the dependencies between different steps form a [directed acyclic graph](https://marcsingleton.github.io/posts/project-structure-in-data-science/#data-analysis-is-a-dag), keeping the outputs of an analysis up-to-date requires keeping a mental model of this entire network of relationships and their last-modified times
   - Needless to say, these cognitive resources are better spent on higher level tasks like the design and interpretation of analyses
 - It's even worse when some steps have different computing requirements in terms of hardware and software
   - For example, though data analysis is often process of *reduction* where after a certain point most analyses can run easily on a local machine, often there are a few computationally intensive steps that require distributed computing resources